AmritaCSN/Atharva_Mane_Major_Uncertainty_as_a_Defense_for_Adversarial_Attacks_in_Computer_Vision/README.md

   <em>Flow Diagram</em>
 </p>

+### HOWTO
+AEFinder.py - Use this to find the best parameters for the Adversarial Attacks.
+AP_Finder.py - Use this to find the best parameters for Adversarial Patch attack only.
+AE_Generator.py - Use this to generate the AEs based on the parameters found.
+MPD.py - Use this to create your MPD Detector (Pass the Ensemble to this module).
+MPD_Thres.py - This code will calculate the best threshold and evaluate the samples using MPD.
+MNIST_100_DNN - Use this code to generate the Ensemble of DNNs for MNIST Dataset (count is set to 100).
+GTSRB_100_DNN - Use this code to generate the Ensemble of DNNs for GTSRB Dataset (count is set to 100).

 ## Overview

 Computer vision has become a pervasive tool, but its susceptibility to adversarial attacks poses a significant challenge.
 Adversarial examples, small input changes designed to deceive machine learning models, can lead to incorrect predictions or decisions, known as evasion attacks.
 In this project, we evaluate the effectiveness of Minimum Prediction Deviation (MPD) as an uncertainty defense in the field of computer vision.